ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 fies the pickle by throwing off the dirt
 always to be found in salt and sugar.
 If
 this receipt s strictly followed, it will require
-only a single trial to prove it
+only a single trial to prove its
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:njr:batch_njr_juniper_ver01:data:sn83032103:00279529601:1881012701:0022/pct:6.097561,63.049349,10.912258,6.641296/!600,600/0/default.jpg"/>
 </td>